scaspin/ecrts2021-pfl-overheads/README.md

 The following are required to visualize the results of experiments:
 * Python 2.7, Python3
-* matplotlib/numpy and pandas Python libraries
+* matplotlib, numpy, and pandas Python libraries

 Our experiments are designed to run on a machine with multiple *sockets*, each with multiple cores.
 For example, we ran the experiments in the paper